mai-u/capstone_project/README.md

 1. Logistic Regression with a Ridge penalty
 2. Logistic Regression with a Lasso penalty
-3. Gridsearch on Logistic Regression
+3. GridsearchCV on Logistic Regression
 4. K-Nearest Neighbours Classifier
 5. Ada Boost Classifier
 6. Gradient Boosting Classifier
 7. Decision Tree Classifier
-8. Gridsearch on Decision Tree Classifier
+8. GridsearchCV on Decision Tree Classifier
 9. Support Vector Machine

 I aimed to show the likelihood of success to restaurant owners by using predict_proba of classification models since the function returns the probability for each outcome class as a value between 0 and 1.
 In addition to the above, I used CountVectorizer to extract good business practices for question 3.